NVIDIA/apex/apex/parallel/README.md

-distributed.py contains the source code for `apex.parallel.DistributedDataParallel`, a module wrapper that enables multi-process multi-GPU data parallel training, optimized for NVIDIA's NCCL communication library.
+distributed.py contains the source code for `apex.parallel.DistributedDataParallel`, a module wrapper that enables multi-process multi-GPU data parallel training optimized for NVIDIA's NCCL communication library.

 `apex.parallel.DistributedDataParallel` achieves high performance by overlapping communication with computation in the backward pass and bucketing smaller transfers to reduce the total number of transfers required.